shakna-israel/upscaler_analysis/README.md

 ## Reading

 You can find the main body of text in the file `Testing.md`.
+This is Pandoc-flavoured Markdown.

 We recommend generating a PDF with:

 	pandoc --toc Testing.md -o Testing.pdf

+A PDF copy may be found [here](https://sixteenmm.org/personal/CartRepairTesting.pdf).

 ---